COVID-19 pandemic in the Regional Municipality of York

-The COVID-19 pandemic is an ongoing viral pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic is a viral pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 This pandemic has affected the Regional Municipality of York since early 2020 and has led to lockdowns as well as stay-at-home orders made by the Government of Ontario.
 A vaccination program began in December 2020 and is currently ongoing.

 Background

 On March 18, 2020, the municipalities of Aurora and Newmarket declared an emergency due to increasing community spread of COVID-19.
 By the next week, the provincial government declared an emergency and imposed immediate public health measures.

 Timeline

 February 2020

 February 25 – a woman from Iran returning to York Region tests positive for COVID-19.
 This was the first case reported in York Region.

 March 2020

 March 23 – the provincial government orders all non-essential businesses (e.g. restaurants, mall retail) to close.
 Gathering limits are introduced.
 Due to the hardship imposed on businesses, subsidies and financial relief measures were introduced.